-Our state’s population is aging rapidly.
-An American Community Survey estimated that over one in five Pennsylvanians will be 65 or older by 2030.
+The country’s population is aging rapidly.
+A study from The Urban Institute estimates that by 2040, one in five Americans will be age 65 or older -- up from about one in eight in 2000.
 As we reach 65 and begin pursuing the plans we’ve made for our retirement, it can be easy to forget that our doctors are looking forward to doing the same.
 Research from the Association of American Medical Colleges shows that over one-third of physicians in the U.S. will reach retirement age in the next decade.
 The rate of retirement among primary care physicians has been further accelerated by the COVID-19 pandemic.

 Losing a PCP can feel like parting ways with a trusted friend, regardless of our age.
 Past the age of 65, however, as our healthcare needs become more prominent and our touches with the healthcare system become more frequent, this loss can be devastating, confusing and intimidating.
 How do you replace a doctor who has been beside you for every healthcare event you’ve experienced over the past few decades?

 Finding a new PCP accepting new patients can certainly be challenging.
 But finding one that truly understands your healthcare goals can feel impossible.
 There are additional steps you can and should take when you’re over the age of 65 to ensure you get the healthcare and aging experience you both want and deserve from your PCP.
 It begins by taking an inventory of your personal goals and preferences.